rikirenz/PrisonersDilemma/README.md

 # PrisonersDilemma
-A prisoner's dilemma simulation build in netlogo
+A prisoner's dilemma simulation build in netlogo.